untoldengine/UntoldEngine/docs/Architecture/outOfCore.md

 ## Key Takeaways

 - OOC still exists, but it is now subordinate to tile ownership.
-- `ProgressiveAssetLoader` is the CPU residency layer.
+- `ProgressiveAssetLoader` is the `.untold` CPU runtime-node residency layer.
 - `GeometryStreamingSystem` is the GPU residency scheduler.
 - `setEntityStreamScene(...)` is the supported public streaming API surface.